lquvatexas/lquvatexas.github.io/index.md

 I work broadly in the areas of **LLM**, **VLM**, **Recommendation and Ranking**.
 Specifically, my research interests fall into: 1.Sequence model for recommendation/ranking  2.MoE for LLM efficiency   3.Reasoning-Oriented Post-Training for Vision-Language Models

-Currently, I am working with Meta AI as a research scientist.
+Currently, I am working with Meta Superintelligence Labs as a research scientist.

 **Program Committee**